kvankova/code-embedder/README.md

       - name: Run code embedder
         uses: kvankova/code-embedder@v0.2.0
-        with:
-          readme_paths: README.md README2.md
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```
 You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.

-Use the `readme_paths` input to specify which README files to update.
-Multiple files can be listed with spaces (e.g. `README.md README2.md`).
-By default, only `README.md` in the root directory is updated.

 ## 🔬 Under the hood
 This action performs the following steps:
-1. 🔎 Scans through the `README` files to identify referenced script files.
+1. 🔎 Scans through the markdown (`README`) files to identify referenced script files.
-1. 📝 Extracts the contents from those script files and updates the corresponding code blocks in the `README` files.
+1. 📝 Extracts the contents from those script files and updates the corresponding code blocks in the markdown (`README`) files.
 1. 🚀 Commits and pushes the updated documentation back to the repository.